What is the average salary in Manhattan, NY?

 NYC Administration for Children's Services

-The NYC Administration for Children's Services works to protect children and ensure their safety.
-They provide services to support families and improve child welfare.
+The NYC Administration for Children's Services works to protect children and support families.
+They focus on child welfare.

 -